Lucyjpjones/wean-cuisine/README.md

 I will continue to update my website as I grow my platform of users.
 I have future development plans which I have listed below.

 **Future Development plans**
-- I will continue to add more cuisine cards as I grow my user base.
+- I will continue to add more cuisine categories as I grow my user base.

 - Add a review option so my users can share their options on recipes they have tried.

 - Create a parent forum to add more social interaction between my users.

-- Add Dietary requirements information to recipes.
+- Add Dietary requirements information to recipes information.

-- Add an email address input to the register modal so if a user forgets their password I can send a link to their email to reset it.
+- Add an email address input field on the registration modal so if a user forget their password they can be sent a link to reset it.

 ---

 ## &rarr; **Technologies**